Partido Independiente de Color: The uprising of 1912

 Evaristo Estenoz began preparing for a rebellion.
 On 20 May, they attacked the Cuban Army.
 Fighting occurred mainly in Oriente Province, where most Afro-Cubans lived.
 There were also an outbreak of violence in the west, particularly in Las Villas Province.
 The rebel movement was met with severe repression from the Cuban government who appealed to the US government for support to quell the unrest under the Platt amendment and received support from US marines, who moved to protect US owned property, railroads, trains, and mines.
 The rebels only attacked the marines once.
 President Gómez offered amnesty to any of the rebels who surrendered by 22 June, but Estenoz continued to fight with a few hundred men.
 Estenoz was killed by government forces on 27 June.
 Rebel forces had numbered at least 3,000 men, but by June there were only an estimated 1,800 left alive, although some sources cite as many as 6,000 total deaths including civilians.

+Photo of the crowd at the burial of Pedro Ivonnet, Cuba, 1912.

 Pedro Ivonnet, a leader of the PIC, characterized the PIC's exclusion from the political sphere as “the epilogue of the trial of la Escalera.”
 According to him, the outbreak of violence in 1912 was yet another event in a much longer struggle between free blacks and the state in Cuba.
 The two sides of this debate, the reformers who sought to reform the existing system and the revolutionaries who wanted to entirely reshape the landscape can both be seen in the post-independence period.
 With the reformers having already failed, the rebellion of 1912 represented the revolutionary wing's attempt to influence and reshape the landscape, but the violence it was met with prevented them from achieving their goals.

 Aftermath

 The Cuban Race War was short lived but the repression in the aftermath was brutal.
-Many Afro Cubans were killed whether or not they were involved in the struggle.
+Many Afro-Cubans were killed whether or not they were involved in the struggle.
 This military action goes to show just how much race relations had deteriorated in Cuba.
 It also signified the instability of the revolutionary government.